CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > ***Playable only if you have a Nazgul permanent-event in play.*** Discard the Nazgul when this card is brought into play.
-All Orc, Troll, and Man attacks receive +1 prowess.
+All Orc, Troll, and Men attacks receive +1 prowess.
 > >
 > > {: .fs-3 }
 > > _“Day drew on.
 The goblins gathered again in the valley.
 There a host of Wargs came ravening and with them came the bodyguard of Bolg, goblins of huge size with scimitars of steel."_ ***---&#65279;Hob***